AuroraWright/owocr/README.md

 # Installation

-This has been tested with Python 3.11 and 3.12.
-Newer/older versions might work.
-It can be installed with `pip install owocr`
+This has been tested with Python 3.11, 3.12 and 3.13.
+It can be installed with `pip install owocr`.

 # Usage